tdaylan/pcat/docs/index.rst

 Input
 --------------
 PCAT expects input data in the folder ``pathbase/data/inpt/``.
-The principal input is the observed dataset, which could be binned or unbinned (currently unfunctional).
+The typical inputs are the data and exposure data cubes, background template(s) (if applicable), element kernel template(s) and the PSF (if applicable).

 Supplying data
 +++++++++++++++